 Active Travel in Oadby and Wigston

-Whether you are back in the office or doing the school run, there are lots of ways you can make your commute an active, healthy and enjoyable one!
+Whether you are back in the office, working from home or doing the school run, there are lots of ways you can make your commute (or fake commute) an active, healthy and enjoyable one!

 Active travel means making your journeys physically active, by means such as cycling, walking, or scooting.
-They are often short journeys such as a trip the supermarket or into town, or your daily commute to work or school.
+They are often short journeys such as a trip the supermarket or into town, or your daily commute to work or school, a lunch break or pre work walk.
 You can incorporate active travel into longer journeys too, by parking further away or taking part of the journey by train or bus.

 - Improve air quality and reduces pollution / noise

-- More cost effective (for the individual and the economy) – less money spent on fuel and public transport
+- More cost effective - less money spent on fuel and public transport

 - Fewer cars mean the roads are safer